psf/requests/docs/index.rst

 `Work for Pie <http://workforpie.com>`_ use Requests internally.

+**Armin Ronacher**
+    Requests is the perfect example how beautiful an API can be with the right level of abstraction.

 **Daniel Greenfeld**
     Nuked a 1200 LOC spaghetti code library with 10 lines of code thanks to
     @kennethreitz's request library.
 Today has been AWESOME.